 Suunto has added a new Ascent History widget, which accumulates the ascent meters during the activity (not during the day) and displays it in the new screen, which is accessed from the clock's standby mode (when displaying the time).

-The widget has different options for displaying the information.
-By default, the history for the last seven days is displayed, but by pressing the "View" button you can see other screens, such as ascent for the last 30 days (from the date at the top), the summary of the entire year broken down month by month, or the total accumulated ascent while using the watch (from the first day), in hours and meters.
+The widget has different options for displaying information.
+By default it displays the history of the last seven days, but by pressing the "View" button podhen see other screens, such as ascent of the last 30 days (from the date indicated at the top), the summary of the whole year broken down month by month or the total accumulated ascent while you have used the watch (from the first day), in hours and meters.

 Finally, the most important (and useful) change is that while you are making a navigation route (which you have previously synchronized with the clock), you will have an additional screen in that section in which you can see the profile of the route you are facing, accompanied by a line representing the suffering already passed and the ordeal ahead of you.
 Next to the graph you will see at the top the ascent already accumulated and below it the positive meters ahead.

 So to put it back quickly, with its little dots and such, these are the new features in terms of software: